 For a ceremony with serious class, why not choose one of our hundreds of ancient castles for your wedding or civil ceremony?
 Some of our most impressive Cadw-managed properties can be hired for your special day.
-For a big bash, you could opt for the Great Hall at Caerphilly Castle (unavailable until August 2024).
+For a big bash, you could opt for the Great Hall at Caerphilly Castle (unavailable until late 2025).
 The centrepiece of the second-largest castle in the UK, this amazing space can seat up to 200 people.
-If you’re looking for a smaller ceremony, choose the magical Castle Coch on the wooded outskirts of Cardiff, a fantasy fortress straight out of the pages of a fairytale.
+If you’re looking for a smaller ceremony, choose the magical Castle Coch (unavailable October 2024 to October 2025) on the wooded outskirts of Cardiff, a fantasy fortress straight out of the pages of a fairytale.

 Right in the city centre, Cardiff Castle offers a choice of elegant and atmospheric rooms to suit your ceremony and celebrations.
 It's another fairytale location with beautiful grounds for photos, and if your ceremony is after visiting hours you'll have it to yourselves.